2015 Edwin H. Sherman Family Prize for Undergraduate Scholarship in Force and Diplomacy

 Temple University's Center for the Study of Force and Diplomacy (CENFAD) is delighted to once again solicit submissions for its annual Edwin H. Sherman Prize for Undergraduate Scholarship in Force and Diplomacy.
-The recipient of the Edwin Sherman Prize will receive a $1,000 award along with a certificate.
-Any paper written by an undergraduate student in the 2013 calendar year submitted by either the student or a faculty member at the student's college or university is eligible.
+The recipient of the Edwin Sherman Prize receives a $1,000 award along with a certificate.
+Any paper written by an undergraduate student in the previous calendar year submitted by either the student or a faculty member at the student's college or university is eligible.
 The paper must address an issue, contemporary or historical, that demonstrates the intersection of force and diplomacy in international affairs.
 Although electronic submissions are preferred, hard-copy submissions will be accepted.
-Papers must be e-mailed or postmarked no later than Friday, March 8, 2014, to:
+Papers must be submitted by the deadline, which falls in March each year.

 Please address all questions and Electronic Submissions to: